Twisting in Hamiltonian Flows and Perfect Fluids: Stability of Twisting in Hamiltonian Flows

-\textbf{Assumption 1.} Let $\mathsf{A} \subset M$ be an annular subdomain of an annular domain $M\subset\mathbb{R}^2$ (or in any of the settings mentioned in \S \ref{sect:ext}).
-An autonomous and smooth stream function $\psi_*$ is said to satisfy Assumption 1 on $\mathsf{A}$ if it has two level sets which are non-contractible loops in $\mathsf{A}$ with distinct travel times \eqref{traveltime}.
+\textbf{Assumption 1.} An autonomous and smooth stream function $\psi_*$ is said to satisfy Assumption 1 on an open set $\mathsf{A}\subset M$ if it has two level sets contained in $\mathsf{A}$ that are non-contractible and have distinct travel times \eqref{traveltime}.

 To state our theorem, we introduce a distance: For a given smooth $\psi:M\times\mathbb{R}\rightarrow\mathbb{R}$, we define